General information necessary for survival:

 Other than the identifying information, all work should be double-spaced (unless otherwise indicated), and in 12 font with normal (1 inch) margins (unless you are writing in UNI MA thesis format).
 Do not put extra spaces between paragraphs.

-2. Work expectations: The Academic Regulations of the University make clear: "Students are expected to attend class, and the responsibility for attending class rests with the student."
 In addition to attending class, students also are expected to spend time out of class learning the material.
 The general guideline it that 1CH is the equivalent of approximately 3 hours of work (meaning 1 hour spent in class calls for 2 hours of out-of-class preparation) each week over the course of a whole semester.
 So, if you are in class for 3 hours a week (or are enrolled in a 3CH course), then you ought to be spending at least 6 hours every week outside of class reading, researching, writing, studying, etc. This standard is the basis on which the Registrar's Office assigns hours of University credit for courses.
 For graduate students, the ratio is more like 1:5 than 1:2.